ncatlab/nlab-content/pages/4/1/0/6/16014/content.md

      \Box_B P_\bullet
    $

-In words this says that for such contingent propositions the standard implications
+In words this says that for such potential propositions the standard implications

 $$
   necessarily  P_\bullet